chenxingqiang/jax-ml/doc/tutorial/basic/tutorial.rst

 Loading an example dataset
 --------------------------

-`scikit-learn` comes with a few standard datasets, for instance the `iris <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_ and `digits
+`jax-learn` comes with a few standard datasets, for instance the `iris <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_ and `digits
 <https://archive.ics.uci.edu/ml/datasets/Pen-Based+Recognition+of+Handwritten+Digits>`_
 datasets for classification and the `diabetes dataset